- 1. Introduction

 - were sexually abused as a child.’

-Adults who are being sexually exploited and abused can also be victims of ‘cuckooing’ – where criminals exploit people who are often vulnerable adults and take over their homes for criminal purposes usually supplying drugs (see County Lines, Cuckooing and Gang Activity, Youth Violence and Criminal Exploitation affecting Children, Young People and Vulnerable Adults chapters).
+Adults who are being sexually exploited and abused can also be victims of ‘cuckooing’ – where criminals exploit people who are often vulnerable adults and take over their homes for criminal purposes usually supplying drugs (see County Lines: Criminal Exploitation of Adults, Cuckooing and Gang Activity, Youth Violence and Criminal Exploitation affecting Children, Young People and Vulnerable Adults chapters).

 It is important that all practitioners are aware of the issues of sexual exploitation and organised abuse.
 Adult care services should provide appropriate training sessions for staff (see Section 7, Training and Supervision).